TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-02-19-rector-part-2-why.md

 ### 1. The Knowledge

-Most of you follows changes in Symfony or Nette.
+Most of you follow changes in Symfony or Nette.
 You know that [`ProcessBuilder` was removed](https://github.com/symfony/symfony/blob/master/UPGRADE-4.0.md#process) and that you'll have to migrate to `Process` class only.
 You know that [`Nette\Object` was removed](https://forum.nette.org/cs/26250-pojdte-otestovat-nette-2-4-rc) and that you'll have to rewrite all `@method` annotation to real methods.

 You read blogs, follow news on forum, read all `CHANGELOG.md` and `UPGRADE.md` files and sometimes commits, to find out what all has changed. **You have the knowledge**.

 ### 2. The Resources

 You work in a company where up-to-date it very important value.
 Your employer finances upgrades and also your education in it (pays you to get the knowledge).
-Once a 6 month you have dedicated paid time to update all packages to most recent versions. **You have the resources**
+Once a 6 months you have dedicated paid time to update all packages to most recent versions. **You have the resources**

 Do you find yourself in such situation?
 If so, you're on of 5 % blessed people around me.